SMArt Moves logo

 The early diagnosis and the early treatment of SMA is absolutely essential to maximize a child’s health outcomes from this debilitating disease.
 Early treatment is often the difference between life and death, between extremely limited function and independent mobility.

-SMA is categorized into subtypes based on age of onset and highest motor milestone achieved.
+SMA has historically been categorized into subtypes based on age that symptoms begin and highest motor milestone achieved.
+This classification continues to apply to adults, teens, and some children in SMA.
 The most common three types in children present as follows:

 Symptom onset <6 months